joinpursuit/Pursuit-Core-Web/react_2/react-testing/README.md

 ###### Explanation
 * **Arrange**:
-  * Crete `handleSubmit` mock function
+  * Create `handleSubmit` mock function
   * Render the form and pass `handleSubmit` mock function as prop
   * Get the rendered form with `getByTestId`.
 Note that this is necessary because there is no way to get a form with any of the other queries.
-This requires that in you component you pass form `data-testid="form"` attribute like so: `<form onSubmit={handleSubmit} data-testid="form">`.
+This requires that in your component you pass form `data-testid="form"` attribute like so: `<form onSubmit={handleSubmit} data-testid="form">`.
 Use `data-testid` as a last resource when you cannot get an element by any of the other queries
 * **Act**
   * Simulate submitting a form with `fireEvent.submit(form)`
 * Assert